Sewell Avery

 Avery was active in Chicago civil activities, for instance, supporting the Commercial Club's plan for a Museum of Science and Industry and serving as its first president.
 He was also prominent in social circles, and in 1912 founded the private Lincoln Park Gun Club with Oscar F. Mayer, Philip K. Wrigley, and other prominent Chicagoans.

 Early life and education

-Sewell Lee Avery was born in Saginaw, Michigan, S/O Ellen Lee and Waldo A. Avery, who were a leading business family of the region, with interests in lumber, banking and mining.
+Sewell Lee Avery was born in Saginaw, Michigan as the son of Ellen Lee and Waldo A. Avery, who were a leading business family of the region, with interests in lumber, banking and mining.
 His father's family were considered lumber barons.
 Avery attended public schools in Saginaw and Detroit, and the Michigan Military Academy.
 He earned a bachelor of laws degree in 1894 from the University of Michigan.

 Marriage and family

 Avery married Hortense Lenore Wisner soon after graduation.
 They started out in a small flat by the lake when he was taken on at a gypsum plant in Alabaster, Michigan.
 (His father was an investor in it and helped him get a start.)
 They had the first bathtub in town.